jaivkjdrpaldk/tmp-sys-snap/README.md

 yum install -y wget
 ```

-To install the program run.
-It will ask for confirmation to install:
+To start start sys-snap using this command.
+It will ask for confirmation to start:
 ```
-cd /root/ && chmod 744 sys-snap.pl && perl sys-snap.pl --install
+cd /root/ && chmod 744 sys-snap.pl && perl sys-snap.pl --start
 ```

 Sys-snap will run in the background.
 Logs will be written to /root/sys-snapshot/ every minute.
 Every hour a new folder with the current hour will be created.
 After 24 hours the folder should look like this: